joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring.md

 ### Assessing Candidates at Each Step
 - Take notes
-- Rate applicable compentencies based on [Design Skill Assessment](http://designskillassessment.joesteinkamp.com)
+- Rate applicable competencies based on [Design Skill Assessment](http://designskillassessment.joesteinkamp.com)
 - Determine culture fit
 - Run debriefs with other participants of the process